Quenched Invariance Principles for the Discrete Fourier Transforms of a Stationary Process: Appendix

-The following Lemma is a corollary of the previous one.
-Its proof is basically the same as that of the equality (16) in \cite{CuMePe}\footnote{There is a typo in \cite{CuMePe}: according to the notation there (avoid confusion with our notation) the correct statement is the following: if $e^{-2it}$ is not an eigenvalue of $\theta$, (16) is valid $\mathbb{P}-$a.s (not $\tilde{\mathbb{P}}$-a.s) for {\it every} fixed $u$.
-An analysis of the proof shows that the convergence is valid also in the $L^{1}_{\mathbb{P}}-$ sense, which is not explicitely stated there.}.
-Remember that $Spec_{p}(T)$ denotes the set of eigenvalues of the Koopman operator associated to $T$ ($X\mapsto X\circ T$).
+The following lemma is a corollary of the previous one.
+Its proof is basically the same as that of the equality (16) in \cite{CuMePe}. .2pt\footnote{There is a typo in \cite{CuMePe}: according to the notation there (avoid confusion with our notation) the correct statement is the following: if $e^{-2it}$ is not an eigenvalue of $\theta$, (16) is valid $\mathbb{P}$-a.s. (not $\tilde{\mathbb{P}}$-a.s.) for \textit{every} fixed $u$.
+An analysis of the proof shows that the convergence is valid also in the $L^{1}_{ \mathbb{P}}$-sense, which is not explicitly stated there.}